Save Texas Girls—Teen Pregnancy Support & Parent Resources

 A Save Texas Moms initiative connecting teen mothers to healthcare, childcare, and school support.

 Becoming a mother as a teenager can feel overwhelming, but Save Texas Moms is here to provide you with resources, guidance, and encouragement every step of the way.
-This page is specifically for teenage moms who may be balancing school, family, and new responsibilities while caring for themselves and their babies.
+This page is specifically for young moms balancing school, family, and new responsibilities while caring for themselves and their babies.

 FAQs